imHitchens/Zonestar_Z5_D805S_Marlin1.1.8_ZRIB_V3_Firmware/README.md

 Gcode: G29
 AUTO_BED_LEVELING_BILINEAR with a 5x5 grid for the large and uneven aluminium plate.

+Download/clone entire repository
-Open Marlin.ino in Arduino IDE and use it to upload to ZRIB V3 Adjust config.h and configuration.h as needed
+Open Marlin.ino in Arduino IDE and use it to build (verify) and upload to ZRIB V3

+Adjust config.h and configuration.h as needed